IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 filesystems.
 If the files are gunzipped and then concatenated together, the original image is recovered.

-XenServer provides two mechanisms for booting a VM: (i) using a paravirtualized kernel extracted through pygrub; and (ii) using HVM.
+Citrix Hypervisor provides two mechanisms for booting a VM: (i) using a paravirtualized kernel extracted through pygrub; and (ii) using HVM.
 The current implementation uses the "is\_hvm" flag within the &lt;hacks&gt;
 section to decide which mechanism to use.